On Sale NOV 14!

 Location: Greater Midland Community Center, 2205 Jefferson Ave, Midland, MI 48640

 Create beautiful illustrations in ink, exploring both realism as well as more whimsical, stylized applications.
 Learn basic drawing skills with both pen and pencil, and then add a burst of color using watercolor markers.
 This technique is relaxing and experimental and works with a variety of drawing styles.
+Students must provide their own materials.

-Instructor Allise Noble / All Skill Levels
+Instructor Allise Noble / Beginner & Intermediate Levels

 Class & Workshop Info